lapnd/httdes.github.io/init.md

 Finally, reboot again for the computer to update the new ethernet interface.

-**Download and Install**
+**Download and Install:**

-First, download the Vivado 2016.4 from Xilinx [website](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vivado-design-tools/archive.html): (linux .bin file self extract):
+First, download the Vivado 2016.4 from Xilinx [website](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vivado-design-tools/archive.html) (linux .bin file self extract).
 Then, cd to the downloaded .bin file and run:

         $ chmod +x Xilinx_....bin
         $ sudo ./Xilinx_....bin

 The GUI for installation will be load.
 Choose to install the Vivado HL Design Edition and wait for the installer to complete.

-Install cable driver:
+**Install cable driver:**

         cd to Vivado installed folder:
         $ cd ...Xilinx/Vivado/2016.4/data/xicom/cable_drivers/lin64/install_script/install_drivers/